Trip date: May 25, 2020

 Caltopo mape here: caltopo.com/m/Q6FQ

 This was the second hike of the "COVID-19 Foothills Trifecta".
-The previous weeks hike to Coffintop Mt is here.
-As much as I liked Coffintop Mt, this one was definitely better.
-The scenery in St. Vrain Canyon is too good to argue with.
+As much as I liked my hike the previous. week to Coffintop Mt, this one was definitely better.
+The scenery in St. Vrain Canyon is just too good to argue with.

 The trip starts with a knee-deep ford of St. Vrain Creek.
 Going into this I was really worried about the water crossing at the start and at the end.
 I was going in early summer when snow-melt would still be high.
 Chest deep water crossings in fast flows are a great way to die.
 This is a serious problem in the early season in the High Sierra (see this or this), I haven't run into any unavoidable crossings in Colorado yet.
 I'm sure they exist.
 In general you definitely want to pick a wide part to cross in so the minimize the flow rate and depth.
 My experience was that both the good and bad places to cross were really obvious.
 I did however, have to drive around a bit to find it and was forced to deviate from my planned starting location.
 I would cross St. Vrain Creek again at the end of the day to start the long road walk back to the car (3.5mi total).